just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Securing-the-Internet.rst

       that use the same key for both encryption and decryption are called <span class="hover vocab yui-wk-div" data-id="symmetric cipher">symmetric cipher</span>.
     </p>
     <p>
-      Symmetric ciphers have a serious flaw, known as the
+      <span class="hover vocab yui-wk-div" data-id="symmetric cipher">Symmetric ciphers</span> have a serious flaw, known as the
       <span class="hover vocab yui-wk-div" data-id="key exchange problem">key exchange problem</span>:  How can
-      Alice and Bob securely exchange the shared key needed to encrypt and decrypt their messages.
-Hopefully, you can see that sending the shared key across the Internet in an email message would not be a very secure system -- Eve could easily intercept the key, without Alice and Bob knowing, and would then be able to read all their messages.
+      Alice and Bob securely exchange the shared key needed to encrypt and decrypt their messages?
+Hopefully, you can see that sending the shared key across the Internet in an email message would not be a very secure system -- Eve could easily intercept the key without Alice and Bob knowing, and would then be able to read all their messages.
     </p>
-    <p>What's needed in order for cryptography to work on the Internet is an <span class="hover vocab yui-wk-div" data-id="asymmetric cipher">asymmetric system</span>, in which
+    <p>What's needed in order for cryptography to work on the Internet is an <span class="hover vocab yui-wk-div" data-id="asymmetric cipher">asymmetric</span> system, in which
       the key can be broken into parts so that one key can be used for encrypting and another for decrypting without ever having to share a key.
 Such systems are examples of <span class="hover vocab yui-wk-div" data-id="public key cryptography">public key cryptography</span> and we will look at two important algorithms,  the <span class="hover vocab yui-wk-div" data-id="diffie-hellman">Diffie-Hellman</span> key exchange algorithm and the <span class="hover vocab yui-wk-div" data-id="rsa">Rivest-Shamir-Adelman (RSA)</span>